 There will always be sensitive or controversial issues in the field of RSE.
 These may be matter of maturity, of personal involvement or experience of children, of disagreement with the official teaching of the Church, of illegal activity or other doubtful, dubious or harmful activity.
-The governors believe that children are best educated, protected from harm and exploitation by discussing such issues openly within the context of the RSE programme.
+The Academy Committee believe that children are best educated, protected from harm and exploitation by discussing such issues openly within the context of the RSE programme.
 The use of ground rules, negotiated between teachers and pupils, will help to create a supportive climate for discussion.

-(See also Sex and Relationship Guidance SHOULD IT BE RELATIONSHIP AND SEX?, 4.5 'Dealing with questions' 0116/2000, Department for Education and Employment, July 2000 for more detail)
+(See also Sex and Relationship Guidance, 4.5 'Dealing with questions' 0116/2000, Department for Education and Employment, July 2000 for more detail)